-Bees were really the beginning of my farm changing from an equestrian hangout for teenagers to a production-centred landscape.
+Bees were really the beginning of my farm changing from an equestrian hangout for teenagers to a production-centered landscape.
 After reading one afternoon several years ago about the seriousness of bee losses, I made up my mind to help in the best way anyone can: to have hives on my property.
 Common to many new beekeepers, I’m sure, I only ever intended to have one or two.
-Yep, just one or two…that’d be enough.
+Yep, just one or two … that’d be enough.

 After some research, I thought the most logical way to proceed was to take a course offered by a local commercial outfit before buying myself two package of bees.
 Armed with pen and paper, I took note of the procedures which the commercial beekeeper presented as standard: which pesticides to apply to the frames in the spring to kill off the almost universal verroa mites; how during the summer it would be necessary to treat for various bee diseases such as nosema, how I could rob a great deal of honey provided I supplied food through the fall, and how it was vital to re-queen the hive annually to ensure a strong population of workers.
 Conveniently, after the course was completed, the beekeeping shop on the same property offered everything a beginner could need.
 I probably spent around $600 on the various bee boxes, lids, frames, foundations, and of course the panoply of chemicals with which to dress the whole operation.